thrashr888/Frontend-Code-Test/README.md

 Exercise #4
 -----------
 Make a new link called "Sidebar" in the nav that hides and shows the sidebar 3 seconds after you click on it.
-On hover, make a new link called "Blue" in the nav that turns all the links on the page blue except for the "Blue" link.
+Make a new link called "Blue" in the nav that, on hover, turns all the links on the page blue except for the "Blue" link.

 Exercise #5
 -----------